 Despite this, there are very strong objections to the belief that we should just accept what seems initially intuitive to us.
-One reason to be cautious about them is that many of the moral intuitions we have held in the past we now recognize as clearly harmful and objectionable, and therefore should not be constitutive of the ethical views we hold.
+One reason to be cautious is that many of the moral intuitions we held in the past, are now recognize as clearly harmful and objectionable, and therefore should not be constitutive of the ethical views we hold.
 For example, many people used to intuitively believe slavery was morally right.
 However, it seems highly implausible that we have reasons to regard slavery as in fact morally right.
-Moreover, many people nowadays hold discriminatory views, such as racism or sexism, and we would not want to say their intuitions are leading them to hold a view that is correct.
+Moreover, many people nowadays hold discriminatory views, such as racism or sexism, and we would not want to say their intuitions are leading them to hold a view that is right.

 In addition, our intuitions lead us to significant contradictions.
-A clear example that is very relevant to the case of speciesism is the one that the argument from species overlap addresses.
-Many people today believe that all humans should be morally considered in similar ways, and that no difference to that respect should be made on the basis of the intellifence that each of them has.
-On the other hand, anthropocentric speciesist attitudes are often defended by claiming that we should give special moral consideration only to those who have complex cognitive capacities.
-But this view contradict the previous one.
+A clear example that is very significant to the case of speciesism is the one that the argument from species overlap addresses.
+Many people today believe that all humans should be morally considered in similar ways and that no difference to that respect should be made on the basis of the intelligence that each person has.
+On the other hand, anthropocentric speciesist attitudes are often defended by claiming that we should give special moral consideration to only those who have complex cognitive capacities.
+But this view contradicts the previous one.
 Both views can’t be held together.
 We either have to get rid of at least one of them or be inconsistent.1

 In light of this, we can have a different attitude towards moral intuitions.
-We will now see two positions that have been held about them.
+We will now look into two positions that have been held about them.

-Consider some possible clashes between principles and intuitions; say I take “we should minimize suffering” to be a valid principle on which to base my ethics, and say I also have the intuition that eating animals is morally permissible.
-There is a clash between these two, given that the suffering inflicted on animals in farms and slaughterhouses is in fact pointless (humans do not need animal products in order to have nutritious, balanced diets which give them pleasure), and by eating animals I am contributing to it.
+Consider some possible clashes between principles and intuitions; suppose I take “we should minimize suffering” to be a valid principle on which to base my ethics, and that I also have the intuition that eating animals is morally permissible.
+There is a clash between the two, given that the suffering inflicted on animals in farms and slaughterhouses are in fact pointless (humans do not need animal products in order to have nutritious, balanced diets which gives them pleasure), and by eating animals I am contributing to it.
 If we accept this, according to the reflective equilibrium view I have two options; I can modify the original principle, for example by simply adding “pointless suffering in humans only” at the end.
 Of course, this caveat cannot be added gratuitously; arguments must be found in its defense.
 If those arguments can, however, be rebutted, we can only achieve coherence by giving up our initial intuition that eating animals is morally permissible.